marionzualo/sauce_labs_test/README.md

 What matters:
 Use `bundle exec rake sauce:features` to run the tests.
+You'll also have to run a local server prior to doing that through `rails s`.

 `features/support/sauce_helper.rb` has the configuration information.
 Take a look at the Gemfile for the relevant sauce related gems that are needed.